-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 These aren’t just activities.
 They’re behaviors.

-When mastered, they become deeply engrained in one’s character, and truly transform who you are from within.
+When mastered, they become deeply engrained in your character, and truly transform who you are.
+Meeting your long-term writing goals is going to take more than a day of writing, a focus on willpower, and creative desires.
+It's going to take practice on these disciplines.

 The 3 Fundamental Writing Disciplines

-While this is a long list, and possibly an overwhelming one, I want you to focus on a few of these to get started, as the majority of these disciplines will grow when you adopt and master these first three.
+I've shared a couple of long lists, but I want you to focus on a few of these to get started.

 1. Write Every Day

-A Visible Writing Discipline, daily writing flexes the very muscle you are seeking to grow.
+Daily writing is a visible writing discipline, and it flexes the very muscle you want to grow.
 The best thing about writing every day is that this can take many forms.

 You can write: